Bokashi Bran

 • SIMPLE TO PROCESS BOKASHI-TREATED FOOD WASTE

-Add garden waste such as raked leaves, grass clippings, and shredded twigs and branches.
+2. Add garden waste like grass clippings, raked leaves, and shredded twigs.

 • ADD NUTRIENTS TO SOIL BEFORE PLANTING